National Trophy Infantry Team Match

 SQUADDING: The Infantry Trophy Match is fired on Rodriquez Range.
 A maximum of seven teams will be squadded on each relay.
 A maximum of 12 relays with 84 team entries can be accepted.
-The entry deadline is 12:00 PM on Thursday, 1 August.
-Teams will be asked to provide a count of how many members of their Infantry Trophy Team also wish to fire in the Modern Military Rifle Match on 2 August on Viale Range.
-Teams will be seeded and squadded according to 2018 results to assure that the top teams’ fire under as nearly equal conditions as possible.
-Team squadding assignments will be released no later than the end of firing on 1 August.
-There will be a mandatory NTIT Team Captains meeting on Rodriguez Range immediately after the NTT Match firing concludes on 1 August.
+The entry deadline is 12:00 PM the day prior to the match.
+Teams will be asked to provide a count of how many members of their Infantry Trophy Team also wish to fire in the Modern Military Rifle Match.
+Teams will be seeded and squadded according to the previous year’s results to assure that the top teams’ fire under as nearly equal conditions as possible.
+Team squadding assignments will be released no later than the end of firing the day prior to the match.
+There will be a mandatory NTIT Team Captains meeting on Rodriguez Range immediately after the NTT Match firing concludes.
 All Infantry Trophy Teams must be represented at this meeting.
 The NTIT Entry Confirmation Cards must be completed with labels for each team member, coach and captain and must be turned in to CMP staff not later than the start of the first NTIT preparation period on the day of the match.

 NON-FIRING TEAM OFFICIALS: Non-firing team captain or coach who is not entered in the National Trophy individual events are still required to enter the matches as a Non-Firing Team Official.
 There is no entry fee for this, but it is necessary to have non-firing captains or coaches recorded in the match database so that CMP competitor labels can be issued and their names can appear in results bulletins.
 Non-firing team officials must check in at the NM Welcome Center and receive CMP Competitor Labels.

-AMMUNITION: Any safe ammunition may be used in accordance with CMP Competition Rules for Service Rifle and Service Pistol Rule 6.5.1.
+AMMUNITION: Any safe ammunition may be used in accordance with CMP Highpower Rifle Competition Rules.
 Match officials must verify the number of rounds that each team has at the start of firing.

-OTHER RULES: Specific rules governing the conduct of the National Trophy Team Match are found in the CMP Competition Rules for Service Rifle and Service Pistol (see especially Rule 8.6).
+OTHER RULES: Specific rules governing the conduct of the National Trophy Team Match are found in the CMP Highpower Rifle Competition Rules.

 AWARDS: The overall winning team in the National Trophy Infantry Team Match receives the Infantry Trophy (six team members, the team captain and the team coach, receive trophy plaques; the name of the winning team is permanently engraved on the trophy; the trophy is retained by the CMP on permanent display at Camp Perry).
 Special awards recognize these winning teams: